Using Ibuprofen and Acetaminophen Together: A Pharmacist Explains

 We used fever-reducing techniques and medications to help him get comfortable, which in turn slowed down his work of breathing and helped him drink fluids.
 This particular fever was super stubborn, so in consultation with the pediatrician, I elected to alternate between acetaminophen and ibuprofen.

-What Are Fever-Reducing Medications?
+What are OTC Pain and Fever-Reducing Medications?

 Fever-reducing medications, or antipyretics, reduce a patient's body temperature.
 Several drugs can do this, but the two most commonly used are acetaminophen (Tylenol®) and ibuprofen (Motrin®).
-They are available over the counter in various forms, such as liquid, tablets, and chew tabs.
+They are available over the counter in various formulations, such as liquid, tablets, and chew tabs.

 Acetaminophen also comes in suppositories, which can be very helpful for babies or children who cannot tolerate oral medications.

-Acetaminophen can be used in babies as young as 3 months old, and ibuprofen in babies as young as 6 months old.
+Acetaminophen can be used in babies as young as 3 months old and ibuprofen in babies as young as 6 months old.

+I keep acetaminophen and ibuprofen liquid bottles and chew tabs in my house at all times (stored safely, of course!).
 While fever is not usually dangerous, you never know when you'll need a dose with kids.
 Running out to the drugstore at 11 p.m. or on a holiday is never fun.

 As a side note, over the years, I have found that vacations and holidays seem to be excellent times for children to get sick!
 I've never seen a study on this theory, but I'm willing to bet that many parents would agree...